Public safety spending has grown from 46 percent of Evanston's general fund budget a decade ago to 56 percent of next year's proposed budget.

 That growth is a key reason why City Manager Wally Bobkiewicz has proposed what would be the first significant reductions in many years to police and fire staffing.

-In the 2009-10 budget year Police Department spending amounted to $20.6 million or 24 percent of the general fund budget.
+In the 2009-10 budget year Police Department spending including pension costs amounted to $27.7 million or 28 percent of the general fund budget adjusted to be comparable to current accounting rules.
 If cuts aren't made, it's projected to rise to $39.6 million or 34 percent of general fund spending next year.

-Fire Department spending a decade ago was $11.9 million or 14 percent of the general fund.
+Fire Department spending including pension costs a decade ago was $17.7 million or 18 percent of the adjusted general fund spending.
 If cuts aren't made, it's projected to total $25 million or 22 percent of general fund spending next year.

-The 2009-10 general fund total has been adjusted to remove spending for the library, which is no longer included in the general fund.
-With that adjustment, general fund spending totalled $84.7 million a decade ago and is projected to total $115.2 million next year, a 36 percent increase.
+The 2009-10 general fund total has also been adjusted to remove spending for the library, which is no longer included in the general fund.
+With that adjustment, general fund spending totalled $97.6 million a decade ago and is projected to total $115.2 million next year, an 18 percent increase.

-The general fund next year will represent about a third of the city's total spending and does not include the more than $22 million to be spent to fund public safety pensons.
+The general fund next year will represent about a third of the city's total spending.

 Bobkiewicz has proposed closing Fire Station 4, eliminating nine firefighter/paramedic positions, and eliminating a net five jobs in the police department.